BrandonHowe/sig-c-particle-simulator/README.md

-# Space Shooter
+# Particle Simulator

-This is the space shooter game for SIG C.
+This is a particle simulator for SIG C.

 Credits to [Luca Sas](https://github.com/SasLuca) for making the template.